SHPEEL by Biome Collective at London Design Biennale

 The Corner and Hot Chocolate Trust assisted with the delivery of this project, which was supported by Creative Scotland, NEoN Digital Arts Festival, University of Dundee, Abertay University and UNESCO City of Design Dundee.

-Check out Creative Dundee’s website for an instalment of interviews about the process of Shpeel.
+Check out Creative Dundee’s website for further interviews about the process of Shpeel.